 - The association between meal frequency and adiposity was estimated using linear regression or logistic regression.
 The models were adjusted for study site, parental education, race and indicators of energy intake and expenditure.

-- All models included a random intercept representing girl-to-girl variation in year-three body mass index z-scores and overweight
+- All models included a random intercept representing girl-to-girl variation in year-three BMI z-scores and overweight

 - Direct maximum likelihood was used for unbiased estimation in the presence of missing data